amdh/cmpe273_Project_GreenApple/Project/src/google_api/js/ReadMe.md

 4. Add a js file to read sheets using google sheets ID

 5. run the file using “node readGoogleSheet.js” to read the menu

+——————

+Required steps after step 5:
+a.
+Execute the Link provided in the console into browser.
+b.
+Copy the generated code on the browser
+c.
+Paste it to the CMD and press enter